-These research findings illuminate a pressing dichotomy faced by migrant working parents in Thailand: they must navigate conflicting policy frameworks-one aiming to provide universal access to public services like education and healthcare for their children, and another that restricts the entry and stay of migrant children in the country.
-While the Thai government has taken steps to ensure access to essential services, there remains a discernible gap between policy and its practical implementation.
-Steps needed would include:

-- Review current migrant labour policy: Undertake a review of MOUs and other visa options for migrant workers to better understand the provisions in these for the migration of dependents.
-Introduce increased provisions for visa options for dependents of migrant workers. - 2.
-Introduce dependent visas: Provide visa options for the dependents of migrants to facilitate their migration process.
-This should focus specifically on children and grant provisions for education so that children who migrate to Thailand have access to the education system.
-Further consultation with CSOs who focus on migrant education should be done to develop a comprehensive plan on how to integrate migrant children into the education system. - 3.
-Flexible schooling policy: The Ministry of Education should ensure that schools, particularly those in areas where migrants are typically found, can flexibly enrol children throughout the year and these children can easily move between schools without breaks in their education if their parents have to switch jobs.
+The respondents revealed some confusion or lack of knowledge on how to navigate existing policy frameworks - one aiming to provide universal access to public services like education and healthcare for their children, and another that requires going through a separate process for the entry and stay of migrant children in the country.
+While the Thai government has taken commendable steps to ensure access to essential services, it may be useful to undertake a quick review of MOUs and other visa options for migrant workers to better understand the provisions in these for the migration of dependents.
+For example, facilitating visa options for the dependents of migrants can focus specifically on children and grant provisions for education so that children who migrate to Thailand have ready access to the education system.
+Further consultation with CSOs who focus on migrant education may help develop a comprehensive plan on how to integrate migrant children into the superior Thai education system.
+This will be extremely beneficial for the future of human capital in Myanmar which is at peril due to the intensifying political turmoil in the country.
+Similar to access to healthcare, one can ensure that schools, particularly those in areas where migrants are typically found, can flexibly enroll children throughout the year and these children can easily move between schools without breaks in their education if their parents have to switch jobs.

-5.5 Intervention 5: Gender equality
+5.5 Gender equality

-The gender dynamics among Myanmar migrants in Thailand present a unique set of challenges that intersect with labour and social issues.
 Officially, females make up slightly less than half of the migrant workforce, but the real numbers are likely higher given the prevalence of undocumented female migrants.
-Many of these females are the primary breadwinners for their families in Myanmar are engaged in jobs like domestic work and agriculture that often go undocumented due to restrictive migration policies.
-This invisibility in official statistics exacerbates their vulnerability and marginalisation.
+Many of these females are the primary breadwinners for their families in Myanmar and are engaged in jobs such as domestic work and agriculture that often go undocumented. due to restrictive migration policies.
+This invisibility in official statistics can potentially exacerbate their vulnerability and marginalisation.

-The survey reveals certain forms of gender discrimination, lack of support structures, and awareness of workplace policies.
-Women, and especially undocumented female migrants, face the brunt of workplace harassment, unequal pay, and discrimination, while a majority of migrants believe that not enough support is available for addressing these issues.
-Additionally, there is a significant knowledge gap concerning company policies on sexual harassment and discrimination, more so among undocumented migrants.
-These findings underscore the need for policy reform and interventions that are gender sensitive.
-These can be addressed through:

-- Gender sensitisation: Awareness campaigns to educate employers and employees about the importance of gender equality and how to maintain a discriminationfree workplace. - Incorporate gender into the regulatory framework: Thai law should mandate that companies have a sexual harassment policy in place, aligning with the ILO conventions that Thailand has ratified. - Gender-specific benefits: Considering the unpaid domestic work and childcare responsibilities often shouldered by women, policies that offer flexible working hours, parental leave, or childcare facilities could help alleviate these burdens.
+The survey revealed a lack of gender related support structures, and awareness of workplace policies.
+Women, and especially undocumented female migrants, face the brunt of workplace harassment, unequal pay, and discrimination.
+There is a significant knowledge gap about company policies on sexual harassment and discrimination, more so among undocumented migrants.
+These may be addressed through awareness campaigns to educate employers and employees about the importance of gender equality and how to maintain a discrimination- free workplace.
+Private companies can be encouraged to have a sexual harassment policy in place, aligning with the ILO conventions that Thailand has ratified.
+Considering the unpaid domestic work and childcare responsibilities often shouldered by women, offering flexible working hours, parental leave, or childcare facilities could help alleviate these burdens.